Chem 201 Syllabus - Spring 2016

 - All entries will be readily readable!
 Points will be deducted for bad hand-writing and ambiguous numbers.

-- All data that needs to be written down (a weight from a balance), will be entered at the time you collect it, not on scraps of paper.
+- All data that needs to be written down (e.g. a weight from a balance) will be entered at the time you collect it, not on scraps of paper to be entered later.
+You will have points taken off if you do not record data properly in your notebook during the lab period.

 - It's helpful if you bring a "thumb-drive" or USB memory stick to lab to download data into a format that can be transferred to Excel for further processing and plotting for lab reports.